cyberkutti-iedc/UNILOD/README.md

 Sreeraj V Rajesh also holds the position of Student Lead at the IEDC cell and is a student of the ECE (Electronics and Communication Engineering) department, making him an invaluable asset to the Unilod project.

 ---
+## ATtiny85 Microcontroller

+The heart of Unilod is the ATtiny85 microcontroller, a powerful yet compact chip that drives its capabilities.
+Here's a brief overview of the ATtiny85:

+- **Microcontroller Model**: ATtiny85
+- **Flash Memory**: 8 KB
+- **SRAM**: 512 bytes
+- **EEPROM**: 512 bytes
+- **I/O Pins**: 6
+- **Clock Source**: Internal oscillator (8 or 16 MHz)
+- **Power Supply**: 5V (VCC) and Ground (GND)

+You can explore the complete technical details and specifications in the [ATtiny85 Datasheet](https://ww1.microchip.com/downloads/en/devicedoc/atmel-2586-avr-8-bit-microcontroller-attiny25-attiny45-attiny85_datasheet.pdf), which provides in-depth information about its features and usage.

+---
 ## Contributions

 Your contributions are invaluable in enhancing Unilod's capabilities.
 Whether you have bug fixes, feature ideas, or improvements, please feel free to submit pull requests or open issues on the [Unilod GitHub Repository](link_to_github_repo).